hana-week/Review/Aug 2024/Aug 01.md

-- Keep:
+- Keep: Created a program that recommends accommodations based on the travel destination and desired amenities entered by the user
-- Problem:
+- Problem: The .env file was uploaded to git, causing an issue where my API usage is blocked
-- Try:
+- Try: Never upload the .env file to GitHub